Questions To Ask When Interviewing Any Entertainer

 I would answer by saying as much or as little as you want.
 Experience is one of my strong points.
 With all my years of experience, I have seen a great many receptions, dances, and parties.
 I would never push my ideas, but I definitely enjoy helping to smooth the edges.
 I feel like it is my responsibility to help make your event the best it can be.
 If I see that you have something planned that may cause an unwanted ripple, I will mention it and offer my suggestion.
 If you still want it that way, it is your event; so I will do what you want.
 I try to make every event as special and perfect as possible and I am never more than a phone call (479) 461-3539 or an e-mail away should you have a question or need a suggestion.
 My goal is to get to know you and find exactly what your hopes and dreams are for the event and make it happen.

 This is really up to you.
+I usually do get tipped.
 At the end of most of my shows, I do get a tip and usually a hug from the bride and or the mom who helped plan the event; instead of the standard handshake received by most.
-I think if you feel compelled, then do reward your entertainer with a tip; if you don't, you shouldn't.
+I think if you feel compelled, then please reward me with a tip.
+To me the tip is all about your satisfaction - let you conscious be your guide.
+In the last 3/5 years, I would say the average I receive is between 15/20%.
+Honestly, I appreciate your confidence in me to begin with and I am appreciative of anything I receive.

 Is your company a business or just a hobby?

-Well, I do have a day job; so I can see where you might make that false assumption.
+Well, I do have a day job; but it is definitely a business.
 I have been performing for 30+ years (since 1987).
-I have thousands of dollars invested in equipment, carry insurance, have over 22,000 songs and videos, and for some shows it takes a 16 foot enclosed trailer to carry everything I need for that event.
+I have thousands of dollars invested in PRO AUDIO equipment: speakers, microphones, mixers. midi players, lights, lighting controllers, etc. I have thousands of dollars invested in my music: over 25,000 songs, karaoke files, and videos.
+I carry insurance, I use a contract.
 I perform an average of 50 shows a year and would guess I have been a part of 1800+ events.
 I personally show up for every show that I am contracted to do and proudly put my name on each and every one!
 That feels like a business to me!

 Will my DJ be knowledgeable on a wide range of music eras and age groups?

-Yes, I have an excellent working knowledge of music, ranging from big band - all the way to current top 40 hits.
+Yes, I have an excellent working knowledge of music, ranging from big band from the 30s to current top 40 hits.
 If you want to know more about me personally and how I gained my experience, read the BIO PAGE.
-The majority of my parties now consist of wedding receptions and corporate functions (over 50%), so I must be well versed in playing to a wide range of ages and ethnic backgrounds.
-Since these types of shows make up the majority of my events, I get lots of experience playing classic rock, country, disco, and crowd favorites like the "Cha Cha Slide" and the "Cupid Shuffle".
+The majority of my parties now consist of wedding receptions and corporate functions (over 70%).
+They usually rehire me for the same functions the following year so yes, they are successful.
+I must be well versed in playing to a wide range of ages and ethnic backgrounds since these crowds consist of everything from the younger hourly employees up to the college educated bosses and older groups on the edge of retiring.
+I get lots of experience playing classic rock, country, disco, and crowd favorites like the "Cha Cha Slide" and the "Cupid Shuffle".
 I also play several proms, school dances and fraternity functions.
 For these types of youthful, progressive groups, I have to stay current and well versed in beat mixing and creating small remixes on the fly.
+Locally I play for weddings and Quinceaneras for my Hispanic clients so I also have a wide range of Reggaeton, Salsa, Cumbia, Zapata, Merengue, Bachata.

 Is your show a good value?

 This depends on your needs.
-I am not the most inexpensive DJ out there, but you will get what you pay for.
+I am not the most inexpensive DJ out there, but you will get what you pay for with Emcees.
 When you pick a professional like a doctor, dentist, or lawyer, do you shop strictly on price or do you hire the one who will do the best job?
-Lower dollar shows bring poor sound equipment, a limited selection of music, and most importantly, a severely limited degree of experience.
+Lower dollar shows bring consumer "cheaper" sound equipment, a limited selection of music, and most importantly, a severely limited degree of experience.

-With me, you don't just get a juke box to play songs.
+With me, you don't just get a juke box to push buttons and play songs.
 I'm a professional DJ:

-Lets make a comparison of your entertainer to the other things you spend money on like the venue, food, drinks, invitations, decorations, outfits, flowers, candles, etc. Your entertainer is what keeps your guests there.
+I think a great DJ is a solid "Return on your Investment!"
+At a typical wedding, lets make a comparison of your entertainer to the other things you spend money on like the venue, food, drinks, invitations, decorations, outfits, flowers, candles, etc. Your entertainer is what keeps your guests there.
 A good entertainer is a protection on the return on your investment.
 For example, at a (4 hour) average reception, after the first hour or so, your food and cake are done.
-This makes your entertainer responsible for over 75% of the time, yet my fee isn't anywhere near 75% of your expenditures (it is probably less than 10%).
+This makes your entertainer responsible for over 75% of the time, yet my fee isn't anywhere near 75% of your expenditures (it is probably less than 20%).
 You have probably been to a boring party or reception - what happened?
 How long do you stay?
 If you choose an inferior show, your guests will most likely leave after the meal and the cake - and you don't want that!
-Furthermore, look at the overall picture - what is your primary goal - a dinner or a celebration?
+A Reception is by definition a meal and a party, with emphasis on "PARTY"!
+Look at the overall picture - what is your primary goal - a dinner or a celebration?
+The dinner is an hour, the dancing is 2/3 hours.
 You should allot your money accordingly.
-The music and lights will make or break the night, so hire the best entertainer you can afford within your budget.
+The music and lights will make or break the night.
+A good entertainer will set up your photo opportunities like the bouquet toss, or your dance with your grand parent or the kids in a cirls doing the Chicken Dance or the whole room (even those to shy to dance, still seated) doing the YMCA.
+Hire the best entertainer you can afford within your budget, you won't regret it!

 Do you provide a written contract?

 Yes, this way everything is ironed out beforehand and there are no surprises at the last minute.
-Also, after receiving the contract and booking fee, I send out a party planner.
+I not only use a contract, I also use a planner.
+After receiving the contract and booking fee, I send out a party planner.
 This will help you to organize what you want and how you want it handled.
 The planner also insures that I know exactly what you want and even what you don't.
-The planner targets not only what you want, but also scheduling, some specific song requests, names I may need and things or songs that you may wish to avoid.
-Both the the contract and Party Planner are key parts to your event being a success.
+You give me a plan for the vibe you want: classy, formal, club like, country with jeans, House party, etc. The planner targets what you want and don't, scheduling, some specific song requests, names I may need and things or songs that you may wish to avoid.
+Both the contract and Party Planner are key parts to your event being a success.
+They give me a solid idea of the direction you want the night to go.
+Now suppose you change your mind the night of.
+It is your night, I take your new plan and run with it.
+My goal, above and beyond all else, is your 100% satisfaction!!

 Do you have back-up equipment?